Pjmcnally/PowerShellWordle/README.md

 ## Current Status

-Current goal is to write the Read-Guess function.
+Current goal is to design the data object to hold user's guesses.